BekirYldrm/Authentication_and_Security_Level5/README.md

 ## Technologies and methods used in the project

 * Node.js, Express, EJS, Mongoose were used.

-### `mongoose-encryption`
+### md5

-* It is a simple encryption suite that uses the encryption algorithm called AES.
+* md5 package was used to generate hash
-* It can authenticate.
+* A JavaScript function for hashing messages with MD5.

 ## Requirements to run the project